A Closer Look at the Need to Get It “Just Right”

 Ready to Take the First Step?

-If this resonates with you, I invite you to schedule a free 15-minute consultation.
+If you’ve ever wondered “what is perfectionism, and how do I change it?” therapy can give you space to explore the roots and practice new ways of being.
+I invite you to schedule a free 15-minute consultation.
 I offer online therapy across California and Illinois, and in-person sessions in Ventura, CA.

 Let’s gently untangle the pressure to be perfect and rediscover the freedom to be whole.